iZeaoGamer/Zector/major.md

 - Added Fireworks upon activation and deactivation of your MCMMO.
 - Fixed Archery MCMMO from not working.
 Now it does!
 - Fixed disarming from not working as expected when using Unarmed MCMMO.
-(Untested)
 - Added new functions for fireworks.
 - Added explosions to fireworks upon activation / deactivation of MCMMO.
 - Fixed fireworks not working upon activation / deactivation of MCMMO.